Guest Post by the Team at Bonobology

 - It can be less stressful to have someone around to share worries and concerns with.
 Even if you are having a bad day at work, you can vent to your partner without having to keep feelings bottled up inside for long.

-- Grabbing lunch together in the middle of a work day used to be a thing of dreams in the past.
-But now, it’s one of the pleasant times of the day when you can enjoy some quality time together and feel rejuvenated before heading back to your respective rooms, desks or work stations.
+- Grabbing lunch together in the middle of a workday used to be a thing of dreams in the past.
+But now, it’s one of the pleasant times of the day when you can spray on some pheromones for men, enjoy some quality time together and feel rejuvenated before heading back to your respective rooms, desks, or workstations.
 Those quick kisses or hugs between calls are an added bonus!